MLB rumors: Latest news, buzz, injuries

 Injuries

+• The Brewers will place outfielder Ryan Braun on the 10-day disabled list with left calf tightness.

+• Detroit Tigers catcher James McCann is out indefinitely after suffering left hand laceration.
+Expected to be placed on disabled list.

-• New York Yankees placed outfielder Jacoby Ellsbury on the seven-day concussion disabled list.
+• Cleveland Indians placed outfielder Lonnie Chisenhall on the 7-day disabled list with a concussion.
+Move is retroactive to May 23.

-• New York Mets placed pitcher Tommy Milone on the 10-day disabled list with left knee sprain.
-Move is retroactive to May 22.
+• Tampa Bay Rays placed pitcher Jumbo Diaz on the 10-day disabled list with right arm fatigue.
+Move is retroactive to May 23.

-• Kansas City Royals placed pitcher Nate Karns on the 10-day disabled list with right extensor strain.
+• New York Yankees placed outfielder Jacoby Ellsbury on the 7-day disabled list with a concussion.

-• Washington Nationals placed outfielder Chris Heisey on the 10-day disabled list with right bicep rupture.
+• Cincinnati Reds placed pitcher Amir Garrett on the 10-day disabled list with right hip inflammation.
+Move is retroactive to May 24.

-• Blue Jays placed rookie outfielder Anthony Alford is expected to miss 4–6 weeks with broken wrist.